Statistical Rejection Sampling Improves Preference Optimization: Preliminaries

-In other words, ``pointwise'' reward score can be derived from a ``pairwise'' reward-ranking model with a baseline sequence.
-In practice, we choose a random decoded sequence from SFT policy as the baseline.
+where $\text{logit}(x)=\log(\frac{x}{1-x})$.
+This is a result of setting $y_1=y$, $y_2=y_b$, and $r^*(x,y_2)=0$ in Equation~(\ref{eq:r_to_win_prob}), where we replace the win rate with the estimated one $\rho_\psi(x,y,y_b)$.
+Thus, ``pointwise'' reward score can be derived from a ``pairwise'' reward-ranking model with a baseline sequence\footnote{In practice, we choose a random decoded sequence from the SFT policy as the baseline.
+We can in theory solve $n$ reward scores from $n^2$ comparisons with a baseline sequence via a constraint optimization setting.
+We leave this for future study.}.